-- 1. NAWG supports research and development of environmentally sound crop protection products in accordance with the goals and purposes of the Food Quality Protection Act and calls upon all federal agencies to use sound science, transparent procedures, and balance in its implementation.
-(Renewed March 2022) - 2.
+1. NAWG supports research and development of environmentally sound crop protection products in accordance with the goals and purposes of the Food Quality Protection Act and calls upon all federal agencies to use sound science,

+- transparent procedures, and balance in its implementation.
+(Renewed November 2024) - 2.
 NAWG supports price and registration harmonization between Canada and the United States on all crop protection products.
 (Renewed February 2021) - 3.
 NAWG supports the continued and essential use of phosphide.
-(Renewed March 2022) - 4.
+(Renewed November 2024) - 4.
 NAWG supports the continued classification of anhydrous ammonia as a compressed gas and the labeling thereof.
-(Renewed March 2022) - 5.
+(Renewed November 2024) - 5.
 NAWG opposes requiring prenotification of crop protection product application.
-(Renewed March 2022) - 6.
+(Renewed November 2024) - 6.
 NAWG supports federal preemption for the establishment of crop protection product use restrictions.
-(Renewed March 2022) - 7.
-NAWG supports restoring full patent protection rights to manufacturers of crop protection products at the time their products receive full registration.
-(Renewed March 2022) - 8.
+(Renewed November 2024) - 7.
 NAWG opposes designation of any agricultural crop production as a point source of pollution.
-(Renewed February 2024) - 9.
+(Renewed February 2024) - 8.
 NAWG opposes legislation that requires pesticide application records to be made public.
-(Renewed March 2022) - 10.
-NAWG opposes EPA or other regulating body requiring buffer zones for new or existing chemical registrations

-- without first providing sound science to demonstrate the need for a buffer.
-(Revised March 2022) - 11.
+(Renewed November 2024) - 9.
+NAWG opposes EPA or other regulating body requiring buffer zones for new or existing chemical registrations without first providing sound science to demonstrate the need for a buffer.
+(Renewed November 2024) - 10.
 NAWG will work with coalition partners and EPA to ensure that crop protection risk assumptions and assessments reflect the most up-to-date agricultural practices.
-(Renewed February 2024) - 12.
-NAWG supports the use of standardized data sets and criteria for peer reviewed research and approval of crop protection and biotech products between the U.S. and other countries and the use of only demonstrable scientific evidence for the removal of a crop protection product.
-(Revised March 2022) - 13.
-NAWG supports the Organization for Economic Cooperation and Development (OCED) process which promotes compliance of Codex tolerances for residues of crop protection product and testing and opposes the use of default assumptions and/or the cancellation of a registered product when there is not a readily available substitute.
-(Renewed March 2022) - 14.
+(Renewed February 2024) - 11.
+NAWG supports the use of standardized data sets and criteria for peer reviewed research and approval of crop protection and biotech products between the U.S. and other countries.
+(Revised November

+- 2024) - 12.
+NAWG supports the Organization for Economic Cooperation and Development (OCED) process which promotes compliance of Codex tolerances for residues of crop protection product and testing and opposes the use of default assumptions.
+(Revised November 2024) - 13.
 NAWG opposes holding farmers liable when crop protection products are applied, stored, or disposed of in accordance with label instructions.
-(Renewed March 2022) - 15.
-NAWG supports continuation of the Section 18 (c) special local need process.
-(Revised March 2022) - 16.
+(Renewed November 2024) - 14.
+NAWG supports continuation of the Section 24 (c) special local need process.
+(Revised November 2024) - 15.
 NAWG encourages EPA to use USMCA registration provisions to develop common labels and registrations for crop protection products.
-(Revised March 2022) - 17.
-NAWG supports that any removal of pesticides must be based on transparent, scientific evidence and there must be an existing viable alternative pesticide

-- of equivalent efficacy.
-(Revised March 2022)

-- 18. NAWG opposes changes to the EPA regulations on private pesticide applicator training which would increase the requirements of producers.
-(Revised March 2022)

-- 19. NAWG supports the continued use of glyphosate for all current (2021) onlabel applications (based on the label in place in 2021).
-(Montana, Revised March 2022)

-- 20. NAWG encourages NOAA and US

-Fish and Wildlife Service to work

-cooperatively with the EPA to streamline

-pesticide registration regulations that

-comply with the Endangered Species
+(Renewed November 2024) - 16.
+NAWG supports that any removal of pesticides must be based on transparent, scientific evidence and there must be an existing viable alternative pesticide of equivalent efficacy.
+(Renewed November 2024) - 17.
+NAWG understands the EPA regulations on private pesticide applicator training review process, however NAWG encourages that the review process be updated and more reasonable for producers.
+(Revised November 2024) - 18.
+NAWG supports the continued use of glyphosate for all current (2021) onlabel applications (based on the label in place in 2021).
+(Renewed November 2024) - 19.
+NAWG encourages NOAA and US Fish and Wildlife Service to work cooperatively with the EPA to streamline pesticide registration regulations that comply with the Endangered Species

-Act.
-(Renewed February 2024)

-- 21. NAWG supports federal funding for chemical disposal programs.
-(Renewed March 2023)

-- 22. NAWG strongly supports continuing efforts to clarify that applications of crop protection products do not constitute point sources of pollution under the Clean Water Act when applied in accordance with legally registered EPA labels.
+- Act.
+(Renewed February 2024) - 20.
+NAWG supports federal funding for chemical disposal programs.
+(Renewed March 2023) - 21.
+NAWG strongly supports continuing efforts to clarify that applications of crop protection products do not constitute point sources of pollution under the Clean Water Act when applied in accordance with legally registered EPA labels.
 (Revised March 2023)